AnimaVR/NeuroSync_Player/README.md

 Go to /utils/neurosync_api_connect.py and enter your api key.
 Add your elevenlabs key in the elevenlabs file in utils too, or pipe your own in with the mic or a wave instead with the other py samples.

-This is to get you started with Neurosync, livelink and UE5 integration - not for production, obviously.
+This is to get you started with Neurosync, livelink and UE5 integration - not meant for production.